Foupi/ada_air_guitar/README.md

 rule, which creates both the binary that shall be flashed on the board and the one that shall be run from the PC ; and a `flash` rule, which flashes the embedded binary on the board.

+Therefore, you can first run the `all` rule, in order to create both binaries:

+-   `make all`

-As the soundbox binary is not yet used, you can run the `flash` rule to both create and flash the embedded binary:
+You can then run the `flash` rule to flash the embedded binary on the board:

 -   `make flash`

-Now the program is built and flashed on the board: you can hit the `RESET` button of the board to start it.
+Now the embedded program is built and flashed on the board: you can hit the `RESET` button of the board to start it.

+Finally, you can run the soundbox binary, which was copied at the root of the repository by the rule `all`:

+-   `./soundbox.elf`

 Usage
 -----